SJTU-ECTL/MinAC/README.md

   - GCC C++ Linker->Libraries(-l)->Add： `z3`;

 ### Input Format
-- `errorBound` : the MED error bound of the approximate 4-2 compressors.
+- `errorBound e_b` : the MED error bound of the approximate 4-2 compressors.
-The inputs are set as uniformly distributed.
+In our experiment, the inputs are set as uniformly distributed.
+Thus, the error bound `errorBound e_b` is represented as `e_b/256`, where the numerator is an integer.
 For each existing design, we calculate its MED e_b.
 Then, MinAC is applied to synthesize approximate 4-2 compressors with MED no more than e_b.
 Below is the MED of approximate 4-2 compressors from Reference papers.
    ```
    approximate 4-2 compressors    MED
     -------------------------------------
-    Momeni[3]                    100/256
+    Momeni[3]                    100
-    Venka[4]                     37/256
+    Venka[4]                     37
-    Yang1[5]                     1/256
+    Yang1[5]                     1
-    Yang2[5]                     10/256
+    Yang2[5]                     10
-    Yang3[5]                     16/256
+    Yang3[5]                     16
-    Lin[2]                       2/256
+    Lin[2]                       2
-    Ha[6]                        16/256
+    Ha[6]                        16
-    Akbar1[7]                    116/256
+    Akbar1[7]                    116
-    Akbar2[7]                    38/256
+    Akbar2[7]                    38
-    Ahma[8]                      55/256
+    Ahma[8]                      55
-    Strollo[9]                   4/256
+    Strollo[9]                   4
    ```

 If you have any questions or suggestions, please feel free to eamil to xuan.wang@sjtu.edu.cn, thanks!